-Once the application has been submitted, it will be reviewed by the Societies Administrator or Sports Assistant.
+Once the application has been submitted, it will be reviewed by the Societies & Student Media Administrator or Sports Assistant.

-The Leaf can either be granted, rejected and/or the group asked to provide further evidence.
+The Leaf will either be granted, rejected and/or the group asked to provide further evidence.

 The Inclusivity Leaf is awarded to groups who have taken positive steps to increase the diversity of their membership and include as many members as possible.
 They have made specific efforts to include students that don’t traditionally engage, without ignoring or neglecting their current membership or other student groups.

 In regards to groups who target a specific demographic, they have worked on expanding their membership and raising awareness of the issues that affect them to the wider student body.